MicrosoftDocs/cpp-docs/docs/mfc/decrement-constructors-comment.md

 The `// Constructors` section of an MFC class declaration declares constructors (in the C++ sense) as well as any initialization functions required to really use the object.
 For example, `CWnd::Create` is in the constructors section because before you use the `CWnd` object, it must be "fully constructed" by first calling the C++ constructor and then calling the `Create` function.
 Typically, these members are public.

-For example, class `CStdioFile` has three constructors, one of which is shown in the listing under [An Example of the Comments](../mfc/an-example-of-the-comments.md).
+For example, class `CChildFrame` has three constructors, one of which is shown in the listing under [An Example of the Comments](../mfc/an-example-of-the-comments.md).

 ## See also